ballerina-attic/community/gsoc-proposals-2022.md

 **Expected Outcomes**

-1. A Proof of Concept (PoC) which demonstrates recovery from a failure
+1. A Proof of Concept (POC), which demonstrates recovery from a failure
-2. Replace the current recovery mechanism (not fully functional) with a PoC
+2. Replace the current recovery mechanism (not fully functional) with a POC
 3. Handle different deployment patterns and recover accordingly

 **Relevant Skills**